 National Aquarium staff and volunteers were joined by community members on the beach in Ocean City, Maryland to help “Hastings” the harbor seal with his oceanic return!
-Hastings suffered severe lacerations to his front flipper, but thanks to months of rehabilitation by The National Aquarium’s Marine Animal Rescue Program (MARP), he was rescued, rehabilitated and safely released back to sea.
+Hastings suffered severe lacerations to his front flipper, but thanks to months of rehabilitation by The National Aquarium’s Animal Rescue program, he was rescued, rehabilitated and safely released back to sea.

 Click here to find out more about Hastings.

 The juvenile male harbor seal was stranded along the Atlantic coast of Maryland, in the town of Ocean City, on January 15, 2010.
 National Aquarium Animal Rescue responded, and the seal was admitted to the National Aquarium for rehabilitation.
 Upon admission, the seal was underweight, severely dehydrated, mildly emaciated, and medically compromised due to a wound behind the left front flipper.
 In addition to the wound, he was found to have an upper respiratory infection and a mild case of pneumonia at the time of being admitted for rehab.

 The seal, called Hastings, was treated with antibiotics for several weeks, and his wound was treated every three days for two weeks.
 Hastings responded well to treatment and was soon interacting with enrichment devices, the animal equivalent of toys, and eagerly eating.
 While in rehab, Hastings gained nearly 20 pounds on a daily diet of herring and capelin.